pubnub/typescript-ref-app-team-chat/README.md

     npm install
     ```

 1. Run the project in your local environment.
-You may be asked to input your PubNub keys and populate sample data if you are running the app for the first time.
+If you are running the app for the first time, enter your PubNub keys to begin populating sample data.

     ```bash
     npm start
     ```

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+    A web browser should automatically open [http://localhost:3000](http://localhost:3000), and you can explore your very own Team Chat app!

 ## Further Information

-Visit the [PubNub Chat Docs](https://www.pubnub.com/docs/chat) page for more information on how to use the React and Redux SDKs to add in-app chat to your applications.
+Visit the [PubNub Chat Docs](https://www.pubnub.com/docs/chat) page for more information about how to use the React and Redux SDKs to add in-app chat to your applications.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Special thanks to Elvis Wolcott and Mark Erikson.
+Special thanks to Martin Lagrange, Elvis Wolcott, and Mark Erikson.